How to Get Cited by Claude AI in 2026 | BizAI

 Build Topical Clusters

 Claude rewards comprehensive coverage.
 If you have a pillar page on "Generative Engine Optimization" and satellite pages on specific tactics, Claude can cite multiple pages from your site.
 That reinforces authority.
 Internal links between them help Claude crawl your structure.
+For example, a local service business growth engine page can be part of a cluster that includes satellite articles on specific tactics.

 Topical content cluster structure with pillar and satellite pages